 Everyone has their own personal experiences and preferences.
 My daughter enjoys liquid, we make Rosemary Gladstar's recipe for her hair.
 I would love to hear about your thoughts and experiences with natural hair care and solid shampoos, please comment below!

-If you do color your hair and would like to know more about more naturally derived detergent-based shampoo bars #4 and #5 check back later!
+If you do color your hair and would like to know more about more naturally derived detergent-based shampoo bars #4 and #5 check HERE!
 Thank you :)

 Helping you relax, getting back to nature and natural living.